 As a result, Labor's rating is now at its lowest level since 1983 years - and how the party will emerge from the crisis, it is unclear.
 25 percent of voters - are too small to rely on revenge.
 In addition, the Labor Party lost almost Scotland, traditionally which gave them a few dozen seats in parliament.
 In past elections, the Scottish National Party, serving a separatist position, won all counties in the region.
 Now repeat the same situation.

-After defeating Tereza Mey will be able to lead Britain to 2022 years.
-It can not only complete Brekzit, but also try to keep Scotland as part of the United Kingdom.
-Now the Prime Minister of Scotland Nikola Sterdzhen insists that a new referendum on independence has to go to completion Brekzita procedures, that is, until the end of spring 2019-year - as opposed to London, offering the first complete divorce from the European Union.
-After winning the elections, the Conservative Party won a strong position in trading with Scotland.
-For London it is important to delay the Scottish referendum until the time when dissatisfaction Scots Brekzitom begin to decrease.
+After the victory, Teresa May will be able to lead the UK until 2022.
+She will not only be able to complete the Breccet, but also try to keep Scotland in the United Kingdom.
+Now, the Prime Minister of Scotland, Nicola Sturgeon, insists that the new referendum on independence should pass before the completion of the Brexit procedure, that is, until the end of the spring of 2019, and London opposes, suggesting that the divorce with the European Union be concluded first.
+Having won elections, the conservative party will get more confident positions on trade with Scotland.
+It is important for London to delay the Scottish referendum until the time when the dissatisfaction of the Scots with Breckzit begins to diminish.